josh-hernandez-exe/buzz-board/README.md

 		* You will only ever see one team who has the state `BUZZER_PRESSED`.
 	* If they want to reset the buzzer states, they can press the [**RESET BUZZER**] button on the bottom of the page.
 		* Every team will be set to `BUZZER_NOT_PRESSED`

+## Configurability
+* Required fields in `config.json`:
+	- `http.hostname`
+	- `http.port`
+	- `teams`
+* Optional fields in `config.json`:
+	- Admin Related:
+		+ `score_presets`
+			* These are quick access buttons for specific score values.
+			* If this entry is not here, then this section on the admin page is **not** rendered.
+		+ `slider`
+			* This renders a slider for quick access to variable score values.
+				- Useful on mobile browsers
+			* If this entry is not here, then this section on the admin page is **not** rendered.
+			* Required sub-fields:
+				- `min`
+				- `max`
+				- `increment`
+		+ `score_scale_factors`
+			* This renders a dropdown for a multiplier that will be applied to the value for the admin operation.
+			* If this entry is not here, then this section on the admin page is **not** rendered.
+			* Required sub-fields:
+				- `values`
+			* Optional sub-fields:
+				- `tol`
+					+ This defines the tolerance for testing floating point number comparison.
+					+ If not present, a default value is used.
+					+ Used to determine if a unitary (`x 1.0`) multiplier is present.
+						* If you have floating point values close to `1.0`, then a smaller `tol` value should be used.
+	- Scoreboard Related:
+		+ `scoreboard.poll`
+			* This specifies the period between polls to the server for scoreboard updates.
+			* If this entry is not here, then the scoreboard will poll at a default rate.
+		+ `scoreboard.refresh_threshold`
+			* If this entry is not here, then the scoreboard will **not** refresh after a specific number of polls to the server.

 ## Security
 * There is no security within this web application.